Abramovich hands over Chelsea 'stewardship'

 Chelsea's Russian owner Roman Abramovich says he is "giving trustees of Chelsea's charitable foundation the stewardship and care" of the club.

-The move has been made amid Russia's invasion of Ukraine.
+Abramovich, who took over at Chelsea in the 2003, has made the move amid Russia's invasion of Ukraine.

-The decision comes a day before Chelsea play Liverpool in the League Cup final.
+The decision also comes a day before Chelsea play Liverpool in the League Cup final at Wembley.

 "I have always taken decisions with the club's best interest at heart," said Abramovich in a statement.